sherpya/odoo-docker-image/README.md

 Before you can use this Docker image, ensure you have Docker installed on your machine.
 If you plan to use Docker Compose, that should also be installed.

+## Supported Odoo Versions

+Only Odoo version 16.0 and 14.0 are supported, 14.0 needs to be built using Debian Bullseye instead of Bookworm.
+To build an image compatible with odoo 14.0, you should add `--build-arg DISTRO=bullseye` to your build command.

 ## Getting Started

 1. **Clone Odoo Repository**: First, you need to clone the Odoo repository into a local directory